My children have two mothers. Both of us are real mothers.

 My children have had to say goodbye to their mother too many times.

 They said goodbye on the day she walked them into the orphanage and filled out paperwork with a trembling hand.

 They said goodbye on the day we walked them out of the orphanage and into a new life with a trembling heart.

 They said goodbye every time they called home, reaching across the miles through a staticky and broken connection with trembling voices.

 I never want to be the reason they have to say goodbye to her again.

-This is an excerpt from Natalie Gwyn’s new book OKAYEST MOM: How God’s Plan of Adoption Doubled My Family.
-To learn more about Natalie’s story or to pre-order her book, visit her website: www.nataliegwyn.com.
+This is an excerpt from Natalie Gwyn’s book OKAYEST MOM: How God’s Plan of Adoption Doubled My Family.
+To learn more about Natalie’s story or to order her book, visit her website: www.nataliegwyn.com.